jfcherng-sublime/ST-API-stubs/README.md

 for many reasons including code safety and smart autocompletion so they have to create stubs for _sublime.py_ and _sublime_plugin.py_, this patch avoids that.

-Developpers would also appreciate not having to search the web every time they wanna know what a function does, this patch makes it easy to do that using various plugins that support function docstrings and signatures (e,g [LSP](https://packagecontrol.io/packages/LSP))
+Developpers would also appreciate not having to search the web every time they want a function description, this patch makes it easy to do that using various plugins that support function docstrings and signatures (e,g [LSP](https://packagecontrol.io/packages/LSP), [Anaconda](https://packagecontrol.io/packages/Anaconda))